 In other words, a bunch of dogs were needlessly euthanized after being purchased from an unscrupulous animal dealer.
 So much progress has been made over the past five years on the animal welfare front, but there are still plenty of stories like this around that need to get their due attention.

 I randomly saw this online and thought it was a great story: http://living.msn.com/family-parenting/pets/houdini-the-dog-escapes-shelter-finds-new-family.

-I am posting far less these days (almost not at all) but this just put such a smile on my face I wanted to post it: Houdini was at an animal shelter and decided to take things into his own hand.
-He snuck out of the shelter to go and find his own human.
-He literally pushed the door handle down and then pushed the door open.
+I am posting far less these days (almost not at all), but this just put such a smile on my face I wanted to post it: Houdini was at an animal shelter and decided to take things into his own hands.
+He snuck out of the shelter to go and find his own human, literally pushing the door handle down and then the door open.